The Basecamp Lakeside Cabins

 Each cabin includes:

-Outside, there is a freestanding bath positioned to face the lake, allowing you to soak while looking directly across the water and fells, watching the abundance of wildlife in our carefully restored habitats.
+• Outside, there is a freestanding bath positioned to face the lake, allowing you to soak while looking directly across the water and fells.

 Our Approach